 The insurance company is only required to cover reasonable medical expenses.

 Adjusters are very familiar with “accident doctors” who order repeated or unnecessary tests and therapy treatments to inflate your medical bills.
 If an “accident doctor” treats your injuries, you may end up on the hook for most of the inflated bills.

 Most adjusters will start with a low-ball settlement offer for every claim as part of their negotiating strategy, regardless of factors affecting the value.

 When you finally receive the first settlement offer, be prepared to see a low figure.
 The adjuster may claim you were partially at fault, or your injuries weren’t serious enough to merit the amount of medical treatment you received.

 Don’t take a low offer personally.
 It’s just business.
 Review the offer and begin to compose your rejection letter.
-Reassert your position regarding their insured's liability and the medical necessity of your treatment.
-Also focus on the extreme pain and suffering you went through.
-Avoid any sarcasm or personal attacks.
+You’ll need to respond to each reason the adjuster gave for the low offer.

 Insurance company’s name